coilhq/mucoa/SCENARIO_COVER.md

 #### Transfer 1 [A to B]
 > DR on Participant A Liquidity account, followed by a CR on Participant B account of 100 units.

+# TODO @jason Remove the jump from Collateral to Liquidity (not necessary)
+# TODO @jason account name `Payable`, should be `Cleared`

 ```
 DR Participant A Liquidity                  100
-    CR A Payable to B                                   100
+    CR A Clearing B                                     100
-DR A Payable to B                           100
+DR A Clearing B                             100
-    CR Participant B Collateral                         100
-DR Participant B Collateral                 100
     CR Participant B Liquidity                          100
 ```
 #### Transfer 2 [B to A]
 > DR on Participant B Liquidity account, followed by a CR on Participant A account of 10 units.
 ```
 DR Participant B Liquidity                  10
-    CR B Payable to A                                   10
+    CR B Clearing A                                     10
-DR B Payable to A                           10
+DR B Clearing A                             10
-    CR Participant A Collateral                         10
-DR Participant A Collateral                 10
     CR Participant A Liquidity                          10
 ```
 #### Transfer 3 [B to C]
 > DR on Participant B Liquidity account, followed by a CR on Participant C account of 20 units.
 ```
 DR Participant B Liquidity                  20
-    CR B Payable to C                                   20
+    CR B Clearing C                                     20
-DR B Payable to C                           20
+DR B Clearing C                             20
-    CR Participant C Collateral                         20
-DR Participant C Collateral                 20
     CR Participant C Liquidity                          20
 ```